andrewkatsumisloan/andrewksloan/README.md

-Currently working as a Software Engineer at Tax Foundation.
+Currently working as a Software Engineer at RAND Corporation.